 Split Project Life Projects must use a separate project life for the two baseline technology scenarios.
-First, Formulas A-4, A-5, A-6, or A-7 must be used to calculate emission reduction by pollutant for the two baseline scenarios:
+First, Formulas A-4 and A-5 must be used to calculate emission reduction by pollutant for the two baseline scenarios:

 - A. Baseline technology to phase 1 reduced technology - B. Phase 1 reduced technology to phase 2 reduced technology